How To Remove Skin Tags From The Eyelids And Prevention Tips

 Image: Shutterstock

-But how to get rid of skin tags on eyelids?
+But then, how to get rid of skin tags on eyelids?
 A dermatologist can remove a skin tag in a few different ways.
 The size and placement of the skin tag will determine the best treatment for you.
 Dermatologists usually apply the appropriate topical anesthesia for painless removal of the skin tags.
 A dermatologist will ensure that the removal is done correctly and in a sterilized manner, ensuring there is no risk of infection.

 Cryotherapy and electrosurgery are two common methods your dermatologist may use to remove skin tags.